ermiasgelaye/Mental-Health-Predictor/README.md

 It is observed that 1 in 4 adults suffers from a diagnosable mental illness in any given year (National Alliance on Mental Health, 2013).
 According to WHO, it has been a 13% increase in the mental health conditions overall in the last decade or so.
 Suicide rates on the other hand, has also [increased]( https://github.com/QianyueMa/Google-Health-Search-Project).
 WHO’s published statistics indicates that about 800,000 people die due to suicide every year, not to mention how many more people have attempted or idealized suicide.
 Especially among teenagers at the age of 15-19, suicide is the third leading cause of death.

 So, obviously their mental health concerns are important health risks warrant further investigation.
-Considering the established strong correlation between suicide attempts or thoughts and underlying mental health conditions, our team believe it would be valuable to study what personal and macroeconomic risk factors could predict the suicide rates on the national level and beyond.
+Considering the established strong correlation between suicide attempts or thoughts and underlying mental health conditions, our team believe it would be valuable **to study which personal and macroeconomic risk factors could predict the suicide rates on the national level and beyond**.

 - - -